 Our ongoing programming: COMMUNITY...gatherings that focus on the healthy civic life of the population.
 CREATIVITY...the cultural arts brought to a vivid life in performance, song, word, dance, and craft.
 CURIOSITY...educational classes, workshops, and conferences for students of all ages.
 CEREMONY...various & unique celebrations in a place of inclusivity and kindness.

 And on the last Sunday of every month, the community is invited to participate in one of our most popular signature activities: the Cerimon House Labyrinth Walks.
 [Learn more about our Labyrinth programming here.]

 WHERE DOES THE NAME "CERIMON" (PRONOUNCED "SÉRRA-MON") COME FROM?

 We are named after a character in an ancient Phoenician story (also borrowed by none other than Wm.
-Shakespeare from his play Pericles, Prince of Tyre,) in which the kind and wise citizen Cerimon of Ephesus, is responsible for saving the life of a seriously lost traveler (a young African queen of Cyrene named Thaisa.)
-Likewise, we see our charter and mission as being a place for community members to find comfort, and to be restored - through cultural and ceremonial offerings.
+Shakespeare for his play Pericles, Prince of Tyre,) in which the kind and wise citizen Cerimon of Ephesus, is responsible for saving the life of a seriously lost traveler: a young African queen of Cyrene named Thaisa.
+Likewise, we see our place in the community as being the kind of house where people can find comfort - and to be restored - through cultural and ceremonial offerings.

 To learn more, read our Annual Report

 Read our Annual Report (PDF) here.
 Many thanks to all of the individual listed donors & sponsors who's names appear in this 2015 annual report.
-The 2016 Annual Report will be posted here in April 2017.
+The 2016 Annual Report will be posted here soon.